TheAirBlow/Zigman/README.md

 # Zigman
 Zigman allows you to create GDI malware and also destroy the MBR, Partition Table and the Registry. \
 Written in C#.
 Manages payloads and threads for you.
-Also has a lot of P/Invokes builtin.
+It even has some P/Invokes builtin.

 ## Disclaimer
 This is only for educational purposes. \